M-MSHAIKH/Friction-Prediction-using-LSTM-and-GRU/Readme.md

 📘 LSTM Model

-Batch Size: 64 (64 Sequences per batch)
+- Batch Size: 64 (64 Sequences per batch)
-Sequence Length: 10 (Each sequence has 10 time steps data and each time step has 6 different input data) Hidden Size: 64 (At every time step, the LSTM takes in an input (6 input features) and outputs a hidden state vector of length 64.)
+- Sequence Length: 10 (Each sequence has 10 time steps data and each time step has 6 different input data.
+This is done by create_sequences function)
+- Hidden Size: 64 (At every time step, the LSTM or GRU takes in an input (6 input features) and outputs a hidden state vector of length
+  64.)

 ```text
 ==========================================================================================